ChenYW68/HDCM/README.md

 ###

-In this paper, we propose a Bayesian hierarchical dynamic model (``HDCM``) and develop an algorithm based on variational Bayes (VB) and ensemble Kalman smoother (EnKS, see Evensen and Van Leeuwen (2000)) to accelerate the parameter estimation and calibration procedure.
-To further improve the scalability of the HDCM, the Laplace approximation and the space-partitioning-based procedure is embedded in VB and EnKS, respectively.
-The VB and space-partitioning-based EnKS (spEnKS) have been implemented via our an R package - [HDCM](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/LoadPackages).
+In this paper, we introduce a Bayesian hierarchical dynamic model referred to as 'HDCM' and present an algorithm that combines Variational Bayes (VB) and Ensemble Kalman Smoother (EnKS), as described in Evensen and Van Leeuwen (2000), to expedite the parameter estimation and calibration process.
+To enhance the scalability of HDCM, we incorporate the Laplace approximation into VB and employ a space-partitioning-based procedure in EnKS.
+Both VB and the space-partitioning-based EnKS, denoted as 'spEnKS,' have been implemented through our R package - [HDCM](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/LoadPackages).

 ## Software packages
-There are two parts for our codes:
+Our code consists of two parts:
 1. The VB-spEnKS algorithm was written into the [HDCM](https://github.com/ChenYW68/HDCM/tree/main/HDCMc/LoadPackages) package in the R statistical environment;
 2. A project entitled ``[HDCMc.Rproj](https://github.com/ChenYW68/HDCM/tree/main/HDCMc)'' in the [RStudio](https://www.rstudio.com/products/rstudio/download/) environment was built to reproduce all the results (e.g., figures and tables) in this work.